mckornfield/goodman-cookbook/_about/01-letter-from-the-authors.md

 Particularly when one or more of you were with us.
 We know that this is also true for you.
 <br><br>
 We have eaten some spectacular meals all over the world.
 We seem never to have met a culture that we did not enjoy.
 We also learned what it means to emerging cultures that have never developed a cuisine or have lost one when decades of war or impoverishment devastated it.
-For us the most memorable dish of all was Truffe en Crote in France.
+For us the most memorable dish of all was Truffe en Croute in France.
 A whole truffle, just smaller than a golf ball, covered in pate and baked in a fabulous pastry.
 Can taste it to this day.
 <br><br>
 Trips with many of you to Italy, Greece, Vietnam, Morocco, France and England were not only a lot of fun but also instructive.